microsoft/uf2/README.md

 The file format is designed specifically to deal with the following problems:

-* operating system (OS) writing blocks not in order the blocks occur in a file
+* operating system (OS) writing blocks in different order than occurs in a file
-* OS writing some blocks multiple times
+* OS writing blocks multiple times
 * OS writing data that is not UF2 blocks
 * OS writing first/final part of a block, possibly for metadata detection or search indexing